Change of ownership of PTEs

 3. Proof of body corporate status

-4. Two organisational charts - one showing the organisational structure before the sale, the other showing the proposed organisational structure following the sale.
+4. Two organisation charts - one showing the organisation structure before the sale, the other showing the proposed organisation structure following the sale.
 This must include role titles and the names of people in the roles for all levels of the organisation

 5. Statutory declarations as a fit and proper person and of conflicts of interest for each proposed new governing member (which includes senior managers)